top of page

 While more research is needed to fully understand the connection between binocular vision dysfunctions and autism spectrum disorders, these studies suggest that individuals with autism may be more likely to experience difficulties with depth perception and spatial awareness.
 This connection may also have implications for the development of effective treatments for autism.

-If you or your child is experiencing visual symptoms that are causing difficulty in daily life, it is important to see an optometrist that specializes in binocular vision dysfunctions and feels comfortable with prescribing prism glasses or personalized vision therapy.
+If you are experiencing visual symptoms that are causing difficulty in daily life, it is important to see an optometrist that has experience with diagnosing binocular vision dysfunctions and feels comfortable with prescribing prism glasses or personalized vision therapy.

 References: